worktheclock/replit.github.io/repls/web-hosting.md

 ![screenshot of edit button](/images/repls/edit-custom-domain-icon.png)

-Enter the full domain where you'd like the repl to be accessible from, this includes subdomains.
+Enter the full domain where you'd like the repl to be accessible from.
+This includes subdomains.

 ![screenshot of cname instructions](/images/repls/custom-domain-cname.png)